 Transportation around the campus

-San Bernardino County has public bus services, for a fee from different points in Loma Linda to neighboring cities of San Bernardino, Redlands and other outlying cities some of which have their own bus service.
+San Bernardino County has public bus services, for a fee from different points in Loma Linda and on our Loma Linda Campus to neighboring cities of San Bernardino, Redlands and other outlying cities some of which have their own bus service.

 See Omnitrans bus information.

-Students may also opt to purchase bicycles or scooters to get around but special parking is required and these still require registration with LLU Parking and Traffic Services.
+Students may also opt to purchase bicycles or scooters to get around but special parking is required and these modes of transporation still require registration with LLU Parking and Traffic Services.

 International students are not allowed, by student visa regulations, to work full time, however, regulations allow part time (up to 20 hours per week) of on-campus employment.
 An International student must be officially accepted to LLU and be on campus to be eligible to work.
 While a few part-time jobs are available on campus, the competition for them is high and often the hours and the wages maybe minimal, so International students should not expect to fund their education this way.